ibm-cloud-docs/monitoring/chage_container_agent.md

 * You are filtering out metrics that start with *metricC* and other metrics that start with *haproxy*.
 * The entry `exclude: metricA.*` is ignored.

-To verify what metrics are enabled and disabled, see []().

-## Filtering designated containers
-{: #containers}

-By default, a Sysdig agent will collect metrics from all containers it detects in an environment.
-However, as of agent version 0.86, it is possible to exclude designed containers from metrics collection.
-This can help reduce agent and backend load by not monitoring unnecessary containers, or-- if encountering backend limits for containers-- you can filter to ensure that the important containers are always reported on.

-This feature affects the monitoring of all the processes/metrics within a container, including Prometheus, StatsD, JMX, app-checks, and built-in metrics.

-## Agent auto-config
-{: #auto_config}

-Agent Auto-Config: Describes how to use the Sysdig REST APIs and Python client wrappers to auto-orchestrate changes to all agents in an environment, in the (rare) situation in which a standard orchestration tool such as Kubernetes, Chef, or Ansible is not being used.

 ## Changing the log level
 {: #log_level}